 Author: Obstetrician Dr Peter England

-Polycystic Ovarian Syndrome is regularly shortened to the term PCOS.
+Polycystic Ovarian Syndrome is commonly known as PCOS.

 The underlying cause of PCOS is not yet fully known.

 The cause of Polycystic Ovary Syndrome likely has a genetic basis.
-It is much more likely to be present in families with type 2 diabetes.
-Or, if there might be a family history of irregular menstruation in your female relatives.
+PCOS can be more common in families with Type 2 Diabetes and may also be associated with a family history of irregular menstruation in female relatives.

 Excessive weight gain over time or pre-existing obesity can be a factor in the cause of PCOS.